About Pip in NC |

 RESCUE #: 2025-09-27-03

-BIO: Pip came from GA when a Good Samaritan took her from a neglected situation but could not keep her.
+BIO: Pip came from Georgia when a Good Samaritan took her from a neglectful situation, but could not keep her.
 She is very sweet but shy and will need time to warm up.
-So, if you do not have the patience to give her that time then she is not the dog for you and you will have to look for another.
-Dogs come into rescue not because they are perfect and you adopt them because you want to make them whole but some take longer than others, is that you?
+So, if you do not have the patience to give her that time, then she is not the dog for you.
+You will have to look for another.
+Dogs come into rescue not because they are perfect, and you adopt them because you want to make them whole, but some take longer than others.
+Could you be the one to do that for Pip?

-She really needs to have time to know she is safe and relax and she will give you love but she wants it back too.
-Do not disappoint her, give her what she needs for the rest of her life.
+She really needs time to know she is safe and to relax, and she will give you love, but she wants it back, too.
+Do not disappoint her; give her what she needs for the rest of her life.

-- Another young, small, and well socialized dog
+- Another young, small, and well-socialized dog in the home

-- Someone that can be home most of the time or works from home
+- Someone who can be home most of the time or works from home

-Please if you are interested reach out and we will let you know all about the sweet gentle girl looking for love.
+Please reach out if you are interested.
+We will let you know all about this sweet, gentle girl looking for love.

 ============== Information for All Dogs/Adopters ==============